zryska/Edge-Data-Store-Docs/V1/Installation/InstallationOverview.md

 ## After Installation (Windows and Linux)
-You can verify that Edge System is correctly installed by running the following script from the terminal window (depending upon the processor, memory, and storage, it may take the system a few seconds to start up):
+You can verify that Edge Data Store is correctly installed by running the following script from the terminal window (depending upon the processor, memory, and storage, it may take the system a few seconds to start up):

 ```bash